Approach and results for the prioritization of substances on the Revised In Commerce List

 • carbohydrates

 Also included were certain derivatives of these substances (for example, hydrolysates).
 Examples of products utilizing these substances range from food products, to cosmetics, to natural health products.
-Expert judgement in chemistry, toxicology and ecotoxicology was applied to identify substances that were considered unlikely to be persistent or bioaccumulative, or to have significant health or environmental impacts resulting from its use as a product regulated under the Food and Drugs Act.
+Expert judgement in chemistry, toxicology and ecotoxicology was applied to identify substances that were considered unlikely to be persistent or bioaccumulative, or to have significant health or environmental impacts resulting from its use as a product regulated under the F&DA.
 These substances were identified as lower priority in the R-ICL prioritization process.

 4. Potential exposure and use patterns